1.2 Software Development Process and the Landscape of Approaches

 Writing Code vs Engineering Software

-Traditionally in academia, software and the process of writing it is often seen as a necessary but throwaway artefact in research.
+Within academic research, software is often seen as a necessary but throwaway artefact.
 For example, there may be research questions for a given research project, code is created to answer those questions, the code is run over some data and analysed, and finally a publication is written based on those results.
-These steps are often taken informally.
+After this the code may be discarded or stored on a laptop somewhere, unlikely to ever be run again.

-Someone who is engineering software takes a wider view:
+Someone who is engineering software takes a wider view.
+They would likely consider:

-• The lifecycle of software: recognises that software development is a process that proceeds from understanding what is needed, to writing the software and using/releasing it, to what happens afterwards.
+• The lifecycle of software: software development is a process that proceeds from understanding what is needed, to writing the software and using/releasing it, to what happens afterwards.

-• Who will (or may) be involved: software is written for stakeholders.
+• Who will be involved: software is written for stakeholders.
 This may only be the researcher initially, but there is an understanding that others may become involved later (even if that is not evident yet).
-A good rule of thumb is to always assume that code will be read and used by others later on, which includes yourself!

-• Software (or code) is an asset: software inherently contains value - for example, in terms of what it can do, the lessons learned throughout its development, and as an implementation of a research approach (i.e. a particular research algorithm, process, or technical approach).
+• Software as an asset: software inherently contains value - for example, in terms of what it can do, the lessons learned throughout its development, and as an implementation of a research approach (i.e. a particular research algorithm, process, or technical approach).

-• As an asset, it could be reused: again, it may not be evident initially that the software will have use beyond its initial purpose or project, but there is an assumption that the software - or even just a part of it - could be reused in the future.
+• Possibilities of software reuse: it may not be evident initially that the software will have use beyond its initial purpose or project, but there is an assumption that the software - or even just a part of it - could be reused in the future.

 Software Development Process